dhavap/Python-Back-End-Live-Project/README.md

 # Live-Projects
-For a total of 2 months, I have worked on 4 2-week sprints.
-This repository provides an overview of the stories I worked on.
+As a student of The Tech Academy, I worked on live projects for the final 2 months of my course.
+I got to experience working on different projects at varying stages of completion.